yorunoken/HanamiBot/CONTRIBUTING.md

    4. Copy its Client ID and Client secret and you're good to go.

-4. CALLBACK_URL (callback URL for /link command):
+### CALLBACK_URL (callback URL for /link command):

    This one is a little tricky, because you will need to host a website.

 1. Hosting websites are free using [Vercel](https://vercel.com).

 2. Create a new project in the free hosting platform, [Vercel](https://vercel.com) and select the `Import Third-Party Git Repository` option.

 3. Input my template repo <https://github.com/YoruNoKen/hanamiVerifier> and build the website.

 4. Copy the URL, add it to `Application Callback URLs` in your osu!
-Application.

-    Do not forget to add it to your .env.local file as well.
+Application and your .env.local file.